aertslab/pySCENIC/README.rst

 single-cell RNA-seq data.

 The pioneering work was done in R and results were published in Nature Methods [1]_.
+A new and comprehensive description of this Python implementation of the SCENIC pipeline is available in Nature Protocols [5]_ (`see here <https://doi.org/10.1038/s41596-020-0336-2>`_).

 pySCENIC can be run on a single desktop machine but easily scales to multi-core clusters to analyze thousands of cells in no time.
 The latter is achieved via the dask_ framework for distributed computing [2]_.